kerberos-io/vault/kubernetes/README.md

 Now you're done with installing the self-hosted prerequisites, you should be able to proceed with the [A. Managed Kubernetes](#a-managed-kubernetes) section.
 This will install all the remaining resources.

 Next to persisting your recordings, recycling up is evenly important.
 Recycling avoids your disks being filled up with recordings and locking up the entire OS and cluster, and also important helps you to reduce costs.
 Recycling is managed through a recycle service called Kerberos Vault Recycle, which you can use to remove recordings based on different rules.

-## Optional steps

-Next to Kerberos Vault, additional deployments/sidecars can be installed to fullfil a specific task.

-### Recycling rules

-Different recycling rules can be defined.
-A rule determines when and how recordings should be removed.
-For more information of how recycling works, [read the documentation](https://doc.kerberos.io/vault/recycle/).

-#### Prerequisites

-This installation guide assumes you have set up Kerberos Vault properly.

-#### Installation

-Create the recycle deployment as following.

-    git clone https://github.com/kerberos-io/vault && cd vault/kubernetes
-    kubectl apply -f ./kerberos-vault/deployment-cleanup.yaml -n kerberos-vault